 In the early 1800s, member Luther Rice used First Baptist as home base during his national travels organizing mission support among Baptists.
 He organized Washington's initial Sunday school at First Baptist, and with the support of our first pastor, Obadiah Brown, led Baptists in founding Columbian College, now George Washington University.

 Since the division of Baptists North and South in 1845, First Baptist has been a vital link between major national Baptist bodies.
-It maintains membership in the District of Columbia Baptist Convention (which is triply aligned with the American Baptist Churches in the U.S.A., the Progressive National Baptist Convention, and the Southern Baptist Convention).
+It maintains membership in the District of Columbia Baptist Convention (which is dually aligned with the American Baptist Churches in the U.S.A. and the Progressive National Baptist Convention).
 First Baptist Church is also affiliated with the Alliance of Baptists, the Cooperative Baptist Fellowship, and the Baptist World Alliance.